icapps/tree-house/README.md

 ```
 application.fireUpEngines()
 ```

+#### Cluster mode
+The application will start in cluster mode by default.
+You can disable this by starting the application via `application.fireUpEngines(false)`.

 #### Use the instance throughout the application
 It's best to use the same instance you've created in your main file throughout your whole application.
 The best way to achieve this is exporting the instance via `module.exports`: